WGBH-MLA/clams-kitchen/README.md

 ## Current limitations

 This script works with CLAMS apps running in CLI mode or as web services.
 However, support for web services is more difficult and may be dropped.
 One problem with using apps running as web services is that if the app fails, the script does not currently have a way to restart the web service.
-Also, complex parameters, like the 'map' parameter of SWT does not work for web-service mode.
+Also, complex parameters (like the 'map' parameter of the SWT detection app) does not work for web-service mode.